nxcc/Jsoner/README.md

 This automates the recommended code checkers for PHP and JavaScript code in Wikimedia projects (see https://www.mediawiki.org/wiki/Continuous_integration/Entry_points).
-To take advantage of this automation.
+To take advantage of this automation:

   # install nodejs, npm, and PHP composer
   # change to the extension's directory
   # npm install